top of page

 Research

 My research areas fall broadly within the history of political thought, and specifically in 17th, 18th, and 19th century theories of popular sovereignty, as well as German Idealism.
 I am especially interested in the vexed struggle for recognition, both for equality and superiority, in modernity.
-Politics, I argue, can be understood as overlapping struggles within and between groups for different types of recognition—demands for, refusals to, conflicts over, and bestowments of.
+I ask: how can we balance (and take advantage of), on the one hand, inequalities in esteem and power with, on the other, each citizen's equal right to co-create their community.
 I am motivated to articulate the kinds of political institutions necessary for achieving shared, satisfying, and secure forms of recognition.

 Dissertation